DavidJVitale/ludditegames.com/src2/jekyll-blog/blog.md

 ---
-layout: page
+layout: blog
 title: Blog
 permalink: /blog/
 ---

-Here's a blog
+Every blog post from this site is indexed below.